-From the first contact with their invaders, American Indians have striven to be treated with the respect deserving of an indigenous, sovereign and culturally distinct nation.
+From the first contact with their invaders, American Indians have striven to be treated with the respect deserving of an indigenous, sovereign and culturally distinct people.
 In turn, they’ve faced overt attempts by their conquerors at removal, forced assimilation and genocide.
 Prior to the arrival of European explorers and settlers in the sixteenth century, the American Indian population was as high as ten million.
 By 1920, at its lowest point, it had plummeted to less than 300,000.
 Stripped of all their land, surviving twentieth-century Indians were isolated on remote reservations or urban ghettos, trapped in oppressive poverty with few opportunities for education or employment and virtually no access to health services.
 Government programmes prohibited them from practicing their ancient traditions.
 For one hundred years and up until the 1980s, nearly half of all American Indian children were forced from their families and communities and transferred to remote boarding schools – often hundreds of miles from their homes – where they were systematically “deculturated”.
 This governmental policy was in direct violation of the United Nations 1948 Convention on Punishment and Prevention of the Crime of Genocide, which explicitly prohibits the forced “transfer of the children” of a targeted “racial, ethnical, or religious group”.
 It was in this milieu of oppression, poverty, disease, overt racism, police brutality, discrimination and hopelessness that the American Indian Movement was founded on this day in 1968.